r-o-s-h-a-n/ecls/README.md

+# Association of TV Watching habits with educational outcomes #

+This repository examines the association of various TV watching habits with the math, reading, and science scores for early childhood education from the Early Childhood Longitudinal Study (ECLS).
+See `prez.pdf` for methodology and results and `R/tv.Rmd` for code.

-# Processing Data from the Early Childhood Longitudinal Study #
+## Processing Data from the Early Childhood Longitudinal Study ##

 This repository reproduces the dataset used in [this tutorial on propensity score matching](http://stanford.edu/~ejdemyr/r-tutorials-archive/tutorial8.html).